emrergin/prudencetemperance/README.md

 - Pipes: https://www.kenney.nl/assets/puzzle-pack-2
 - Some edits using Inkscape: https://inkscape.org/
 - Custom click and drag code.
 Heavily modified for the actual implementation. https://javascript.info/mouse-drag-and-drop
+- Selecting a list of points easily from a given image: https://www.mobilefish.com/services/record_mouse_coordinates/record_mouse_coordinates.php

 ## What I learned
-- `findIndex` returns -1 if no match is found.
+- `findIndex()` returns -1 if no match is found.
-- `closest` is not about closeness in terms of pixel location, it checks only the parents.
+- `closest()` is not about closeness in terms of pixel location, it checks only the parents.
-- For sequential animations, default browser behaviour of removing filling animations should be evaded.
+- For sequential animations, default browser behaviour of removing filling animations should be evaded by `persist()`.